TheSoftwareHouse/cypress-boilerplate/README.md

 ## Environment variables

 To use environment variables in `cypress/config` folder add json with excepted configuration.
-Then you can run simply `npm run cypress run --env configFile="addedFile"`.
-In `package.json` `scripts` section there is example of usage `npm run e2e:staging`.
-If user doesn't provide any environment variable then the `cypress.develop.json` will be used.
+Then you can run simply `./cypress.sh "addedEnvironment"`.
+If user doesn't provide any environment variable then the `cypress.staging.json` will be used.
 To change destination of the configs file, go to `cypress/plugins/index.js` and edit method for configuration.

 ## Running Cypress with Test Runner